formulahendry/vscode-955-wlb/README.md

 ## Features

-* Showing reminder to get off work when it is 5:30 PM (you could change the time in configuration).
+* Showing reminder to get off work when it is 5:30 PM on workday (you could change the time in configuration).

 ![Usage](images/usage-reminder.png)